 Brain damage is often associated with people that look fine on the outside.
-People expect that when someone looks fine, they should act normal or fine.
+People expect that when someone looks fine, they should act fine.
 However, anyone with a catastrophic injury knows that what appears on the outside is not always accurate of what is going on inside.
 It goes back to the old adage, "don't judge a book by its cover".

 Different Types of Brain Injuries

 There are many different types of brain injuries.
 While they may differ in terms of symptoms or location, they are all serious and life-changing.

 - Contusion: A contusion is a visible bruising of the brain due to trauma or blood leaking from blood vessels.
 This can be caused when the brain bounces off the skull or an impact to the head causes internal bleeding.

 - Hematoma: Hematoma is damage resulting from leaking blood collecting in a confined area of the brain or skull.
 A hematoma can be subdural, epidural or intracerebral.